1104162390-A/Para-LSTM-CNN/README.md

-# Deep ConvLSTM with self-attention for human activity decoding using wearables.
+# Wearable Electronic Glove and Multi-layer Parallel LSTM-CNN based Method for Sign Language Recognition.
-In this git repository we implement the proposed novel architecture for encoding human activity data for body sensors.
-The proposed model encodes the sensor data in both the spatial domain (whereby it selects important sensors) and the time domain (whereby it selects important time points).
+In this git repository a Para-LSTM-CNN algorithm based on parallel features extraction strategy is proposed.
+The temporal and spatial features of the sensor signals are extracted through long short-term memory (LSTM) and convolutional neural network (CNN), respectively.
+The Para-LSTM-CNN can effectively improve the accuracy of sign language recognition by fusing spatial and temporal features synchronously.

 If you're using our code, please cite our paper (available on [ArXiV](https://arxiv.org/abs/2005.00698)):
 [S. P. Singh, M. K. Sharma, A. Lay-Ekuakille, D. Gangwar and S. Gupta, "Deep ConvLSTM with self-attention for human activity decoding using wearable sensors," in IEEE Sensors Journal, doi: 10.1109/JSEN.2020.3045135.](https://ieeexplore.ieee.org/document/9296308)